vannizhang/react-d3-charts/README.md

 **Basic**

-Here is an example of a basic Line Chart:
+Here is an example of a basic Line Chart, the `x` field of the `LineChartDataItem` should always be numerical value.
 ```js
 <LineChartBasic
   data={[